 9. Keep the flat surfaces clear

-Table tops, worktops, floors and even stairs (!) can be clutter hotspots.
+Table tops, worktops, floors and even stairs (!) can attract clutter.
 Make it a mission to keep them as clear as possible and the rest of your home will feel clutter-free even if it’s not totally.
 Clear surfaces also make spaces look bigger and they’re easier to clean too.
-Make a note to clear your flat surfaces at least once a day, perhaps in the evening or before meail-times, so the piles don’t get a chance to build up!
+Make a note to clear your flat surfaces at least once a day, perhaps in the evening or before meal-times, so the piles don’t get a chance to build up!

 10. Own less stuff

 Perhaps the most obvious way of maintaining a clutter-free home is by having less stuff.
 Less stuff means less to organise, move, declutter, tidy up.
-In turn this means you have more space, time and energy to enjoy living in your home instead of maintaining it!
-Read more about the benefits of simplifying life and living with less.
+In turn, this means you have more space, time and energy to enjoy living in your home instead of maintaining it!

 11. Try the one in, one out rule